-If you’re like a lot of marketers using Google Shopping (myself included) you probably spend an inordinate amount of time glued to AdWords.
+If you’re like a lot of marketers using Google Shopping (myself included) you probably spend an inordinate amount of time glued to Google Ads.

-But AdWords data tells an even better story when paired with insights from Google Analytics.
+But Google Ads data tells an even better story when paired with insights from Google Analytics.
 Here are four to get you started:

-Why it matters: AdWords only displays conversions that result from clicks to paid ads on Google.
+Why it matters: Google Ads only displays conversions that result from clicks to paid ads on Google.
 But a product’s popularity may vary across different channels.
 These variations can and should inform your bidding decisions in Google Shopping.

-Where to find it: The Product Performance tab under the Conversions tab in Analytics
+Where to find it: The Product Performance tab under the Conversions tab in Google Analytics.

 How to use it: Identify your top-performing products sitewide to see if they match up to your best performing products in your Shopping campaigns.
 It’s not always one-to-one, but you should be able to spot patterns.
 Increase Google Shopping bids for products that are popular sitewide, but haven’t gotten enough exposure on Shopping.
 These items could benefit from higher bids.